antoniofranc/antoniofranc/linux-exfiltration-escalation-of-privilege-lab.md

 ### 1. Searched the DeviceFileEvents

 I searched the `DeviceFileEvents` table for file activity during the suspected incident window.
 Two suspicious files named `super_secret_script.sh` were observed: one created at `2025-10-21T23:23:50.03483Z` and a later activity at `2025-10-21T23:59:46.704196Z`.
-The first event shows use of the `touch` command (file creation on Linux); the second shows `nano` (a command-line editor), indicating the file was opened and modified.
-These events are consistent with an attacker preparing and then editing a script on the host.

 **Query used to locate events:**